Early influences & history

 & Michael Freedman

-In 1935 Mouni Sadhu stayed at a society in Paris (Les Amites Spirituelles) founded by renowned esotericist, Martinist, and Gnostic Bishop 'Paul Sedir' (Yvon le Loup).
-Sedir was an associate of Papus, and a senior member of various French Occult orders.
+In 1935 Mouni Sadhu stayed at a society in Paris (Les Amites Spirituelles) founded by esotericist and Gnostic Bishop 'Paul Sedir' (Yvon le Loup), an associate of Papus.
 After WWII Mouni Sadhu immigrated to Melbourne, Australia where he resided until his death in 1972.
 During his life he had ongoing correspondence with Christian mystic Thomas Merton, and Theosophists C.W.
 Leadbeater and Annie Besant and spent years in India as a disciple of Ramana Maharshi.
-He wrote numerous books including a translation of Paul Sedir's "Initiations", a book on Theurgy, and a book entitled 'Tarot: The Quintessence of Hermetic Occultism'.
-He dedicated one of his books to Papus and Sedir.
+He wrote numerous books including a translation of Sedir's "Initiations", a book on Theurgy, and a book entitled 'Tarot: The Quintessence of Hermetic Occultism'.

-Michel Tyne Corbold (AKA Michael Freedman) joined the Melbourne Sanctuary of the Society, headed by Freedman Burford (Senior Guardian) in 1959, and was also member of Mouni Sadhu's esoteric group .
-He had previously been an Anglican Minister, and became a renowned meditation teacher through his training in India.
-Michael's spiritual name within the order was" Thamris Gnostes"
+Michel Tyne Corbold (AKA Michael Freedman) joined the Melbourne sanctuary in 1959, and was a member of Mouni Sadhu's esoteric group .
+He had previously been a Methodist (some sources say Anglican) minister in Western Australia, and later became a renowned meditation teacher through his training in India.
+His spiritual name was" Thamris Gnostes".

-After Freedman Burford's death in 1967 Michael Freedman was made the Senior Guardian.
+After the Senior Guardian Mr Burford's death in 1967 Michael Freedman was made the Senior Guardian.
 In 1969 he moved to Auckland, New Zealand with his wife, where he worked as a Psychologist.
-He opened the "Sanctuary of the Angels" and performed monthly Solar Ingress rituals, a weekly Mystical Mass, and ran esoteric study groups, meditation evenings, and spiritual retreats.
-The order's training included courses on Mysticism, Tarot, Kabbalah, and High Magic, and from 1978 a free correspondence meditation course was published, which was accessed by thousands of people.
+He opened the "Sanctuary of the Angels" in a villa in suburb of Mt Eden and offered monthly Solar Ingress rituals, a weekly Mystical Mass, esoteric study groups, meditation evenings, and spiritual retreats.
+The order's training included courses on Mysticism, Tarot, Kabbalah, High Magic, and meditation.

 Freedman published New Zealand's leading esoteric journal 'Magic Pentacle', wrote many articles, and translated Latin, Greek, and Hebrew texts into English, including a version of the Kabbalistic 'Sefer Yetzirah', and one of Giordano Bruno's Latin manuscripts.
-Michael was close friends with Frater Fiat Lux (Frank Salt), a senior adept of the the Whare Ra Temple of the Stella Matutina (Golden Dawn), and received initiation into that tradition also.
-Michael passed to higher planes at Summer Solstice, 1996.
+Michael was close friends with Frater Fiat Lux (Frank Salt), a senior adept of the the Whare Ra Temple of the Stella Matutina (Golden Dawn), and he received initiations into that tradition also.
+Michael passed to higher service at Midsummer Eve, 20th December 1996.

 ABOUT THE CURRENT SENIOR GUARDIAN

-The current Senior Guardian has been involved with the Guardians Tradition for over 30 years.
-He was introduced to Michael Freedman as a teenager by his mother in 1991 and became a correspondence student, then later attended ceremonies and tuition at the Sanctuary in Mt Eden until the late Senior Guardian's death in 1996.
-He continued his studies under the guidance of other Guardian adepts as well as through Masonic, Rosicrucian, and Esoteric Orders and has led a ritual group of the Celtic Magical Tradition for the last 25 years.
+The current Senior Guardian Ciaran Masterson has been involved with the Guardians Tradition for over 30 years.
+He was introduced to Michael Freedman by his mother in 1991, then attended ceremonies and tuition at the sanctuary until 1996.
+After Michael's death he continued his studies under other Guardian adepts as well as through Masonic, Rosicrucian, and Esoteric Orders and has led a ritual group of the Celtic Magical Tradition for the last 25 years.

 Paul Sedir (Yvon Le Loup) 1871-1926.
 French Christian Mystic, Martinist, Occultist & Gnostic Bishop of German parentage.